DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/1 Filter Row.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gantt/FilterRow/"
 }

 The filter row contains a magnifier icon in its cells.
-Users click this icon to select the desired filter operation.
+Users can click this icon to select a comparison type from a pop-up list.
 Set the [showOperationChooser](/Documentation/21_2/ApiReference/UI_Components/dxGantt/Configuration/filterRow/#showOperationChooser) property to **false** for a column to hide the magnifier icon.

 ![DevExtreme HTML5 JavaScript jQuery Knockout Angular Gantt Filtering FilterRow](/images/Gantt/Visual_elements/Filter_row_operation_chooser.png)